Melville Shoe Corporation Warehouse and Office

 38-44 Hammond Street

 The Melville Shoe Company revolutionized the mass manufacturing and marketing of affordable footwear in 1922 when they introduced the Thom McAn Shoe line.
 This building was erected to serve as the principal warehouse and distribution center for the Thom McAn Company.
 These low cost, good quality shoes made the Melville Shoe Company the largest integrated shoe manufacturing and retailing organization in the United States, with 641 stores across the country.
 This warehouse supplied 653 stores in 395 cities.
-In the early 1990s the Melville Corporation moved into diversified retailing and had 11 divisions including Marshalls, Linens N’ Things, Kay Bee Toys, and CVS Drugstores.
-The Thom McAn Company had to sell its remaining stores and warehouse inventories in 1996, after the parent company went through a major restructuring and began concentrating on their core business, CVS.
-The Thom McAn Company closed the following year.
+In the early 1990s the Melville Corporation moved into diversified retailing.
+Its eleven divisions included Marshalls, Linens N’ Things, Kay Bee Toys, and CVS Drugstores.
+The Thom McAn Company sold its remaining stores and warehouse inventories in 1996, after the parent company went through a major restructuring and began concentrating on their core business, CVS.
+Thom McAn closed the following year.

 The Melville Shoe Company Building is vacant and was included on Preservation Worcester’s Most Endangered Structures List in 2013.